noura2033/github-tutorial/README.md

 ]
 ```
 This tells Git the username and email associated with
 your Git commits.
 Next step is to connect with SSH whenever making a repository.
-To use SSH , you need to get the SSH keys from GitHub.
+To use SSH, you need to get the SSH keys from GitHub.
 This is to push or pull from GitHub.